haxilla/sublimePlugins/fileAnchor/readme.txt

 	I want to use the exercise to create a programmatic way for the future.

-	DO_THIS:
-		TASK: Manually make the tables needed for the mySQLuv plugin

-	Q: How can I insert a task that is wrapped inside a metatag?

 	PONDERING:
 		OPTION: Best way to parse through a text document for insertion into mySQL